The64thGamer/cheeseepedia/content/p5d3om7mswumk1af/content.md

 The ***Pizza Phone*** is an animatronic figure created by Garner Holt Productions, Inc. for Chuck E. Cheese's locations, manufactured from 1997-2001.
-It was only used on the {{< wiki-link "Studio C Alpha" >}} stage, and was also used at {{< wiki-link "Jeddah (Corniche Road), Saudi Arabia" >}} on their unique {{< wiki-link "Studio C Beta Prototype" >}}.
+It was only used on the [Studio C Alpha] stage, and was also used at [Jeddah (Corniche Road), Saudi Arabia] on their unique [Studio C Beta Prototype].

 ## History

-The Pizza Phone was created by Garner Holt Productions in 1997 as part of the {{< wiki-link "Studio C Alpha" >}} stage, situated next to Chuck in the main booth.
+The Pizza Phone was created by Garner Holt Productions in 1997 as part of the [Studio C Alpha] stage, situated next to Chuck in the main booth.
 Pizza Phones would be installed from 1997-2002, alongside 2012 and 2015.
-In December of 2001, it would be installed in the {{< wiki-link "Jeddah (Corniche Road), Saudi Arabia" >}} location on their unique {{< wiki-link "Studio C Beta Prototype" >}}.
-The phone would not be included in the designs for {{< wiki-link "Studio C Beta" >}} and {{< wiki-link "Studio C Cappa" >}} going forward.
-In July of 2019 the Jeddah store would close, leaving the rest of Pizza Phones exclusively at {{< wiki-link "Studio C Alpha" >}} locations.
+In December of 2001, it would be installed in the [Jeddah (Corniche Road), Saudi Arabia] location on their unique [Studio C Beta Prototype].
+The phone would not be included in the designs for [Studio C Beta] and [Studio C Cappa] going forward.
+In July of 2019 the Jeddah store would close, leaving the rest of Pizza Phones exclusively at [Studio C Alpha] locations.
 As of August 2024, only 7 Pizza Phones remain in stores.

 ## Design